-In paragraph writing, the paragraph is divided in three major parts:
+In paragraph writing, the paragraph is divided into three major parts:

 - Topic Sentence:

-It summarizes the paragraph’s primary point.
-It not only names the paragraph’s topic, but it also narrows it down to one or two areas that can be fully explored in a single paragraph.
-The dominating idea is the name for the specific location.
+- It summarizes the paragraph’s primary point.
+It not only names the paragraph’s topic but also narrows it down to one or two areas that can be fully explored in a single paragraph.
+The dominating idea is the name of the specific location.
 A paragraph’s topic sentence can be the first or last sentence.

 - Supporting Sentence:

-The sentences help to develop the topic sentences.
-To clarify the topic sentences, they add arguments, examples, facts, figures, and quotations.
+- The sentences help to develop the topic sentences.
+They add arguments, examples, facts, figures, and quotations to clarify the topic sentences.

 - Concluding Sentence:

-The ending sentence marks the end of the paragraph and provides significant information for the reader to remember.
+- The ending sentence marks the end of the paragraph and provides essential information for the reader to remember.

 5-Steps of process in Paragraph Writing:

 - Let’s take a look at a 5-step procedure for creating a paragraph.
-Each step of the process will have an explanation as well as some model text to demonstrate how it works.
-To prove its thesis, the model paragraph provides illustration (examples).
+Each process step will have an explanation and some model text to demonstrate how it works.
+To prove its thesis, the model paragraph illustrates (examples).

 Step 1.
-Decide on a controlling idea and create a topic sentence
+Decide on the main idea and create a topic sentence

-The formation of the controlling idea is the first step in developing a paragraph.
-The paragraph’s growth is guided by the idea.
+Forming the main idea is the first step in developing a paragraph.
+The idea guides the paragraph’s growth.
 The controlling notion of a paragraph is frequently expressed as a topic sentence.
-In some circumstances, more than one sentence is required to express the controlling idea of a paragraph.
+In some circumstances, more than one sentence is required to express the main idea of a paragraph.

-The writer’s rationale or explanation for how the reader should understand the information offered in the concept statement or topic sentence of the paragraph continues the paragraph’s development.
-The writer expresses his or her thoughts on the paragraph’s major topic, theme, or focus.
+The writer’s rationale or explanation for how the reader should understand the information offered in the paragraph’s concept statement or topic sentence continues the paragraph’s development.
+The writer expresses their thoughts on the paragraph’s central topic, theme, or focus.

 Step 3: Give an example (or multiple examples)

 The following step in paragraph creation is to explain each example and how it relates to the topic phrase and rationale presented at the start of the paragraph.
-This explanation explains why you selected to utilize this/these specific instances as evidence to support your paragraph’s main assertion, or focus.
+This explanation explains why you selected to utilize this/these specific instances as evidence to support your paragraph’s central assertion or focus.

-Continue to give instances and explain them until the writer has stated and explained all of the points/examples that he or she considers necessary.
+Please continue to give instances and explain to them until the writer has stated and explained all of the points/examples that they consider necessary.
 There should be no unanswered questions in any of your examples.
 In the same sentence that introduced the example, you might be able to illustrate the relationship between the instances and the topic sentence.
-More often than not, however, you’ll need to clarify the relationship in its own sentence.
+More often than not, however, you’ll need to clarify the relationship in its sentence.

 Step 5.Complete the paragraph’s idea or transition into the next paragraph

-The final step in paragraph development entails tying up loose ends and reminding the reader of the importance of the material in this paragraph to the paper’s main or dominating concept.
+The final step in paragraph development entails tying up loose ends and reminding the reader of the importance of the material in this paragraph to the paper’s central or dominating concept.

-You can remind your reader on the importance of the material you just discussed in the paragraph at this point.
-However, you could feel better at ease just shifting your reader to the next development in the following paragraph.
+You can remind your reader of the importance of the material you just discussed in the paragraph at this point.
+However, you could feel better at ease just shifting your reader to the subsequent development in the following paragraph.

 Summary Paragraph in Paragraph Writing:

-A summary paragraph just tells the most important portions of an article’s story.
+A summary paragraph tells the essential portions of an article’s story.

-Writing a summary isn’t about copying a line from the book; rather, it’s about extracting the most relevant information utilizing the five W questions:
+Writing a summary isn’t about copying a line from the book; instead, it’s about extracting the most relevant information utilizing the five W questions:

-The information gathered in this manner should be described in the examines language.
+The information gathered in this manner should be described in the examined language.
 The resulting paragraph should represent the proper order of thinking and writing style.